vectorgrp/sil-kit/docs/api/timeSyncService.rst

 In special cases, it may be required to synchronize an application thread with the execution of the simulation task.
 That is, the application wants to execute some code between time steps (given by invocations of the simulation task), *but on a different thread* than where the simulation task is executing.
-To achieve this, use :cpp:func:`SetSimulationTaskAsync()<ib::mw::sync::ITimeSyncService::SetSimulationTaskAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<ib::mw::sync::ITimeSyncService::CompleteSimulationTask()>` to let the VIB continue the simulation.
+To achieve this, use :cpp:func:`SetSimulationTaskAsync()<SilKit::Core::Orchestration::ITimeSyncService::SetSimulationTaskAsync()>` to assign the simulation task function, and :cpp:func:`CompleteSimulationTask()<SilKit::Core::Orchestration::ITimeSyncService::CompleteSimulationTask()>` to let the SILKIT continue the simulation.
 If the simulation task has been assigned using that function, execution will stop after the simulation task has finished executing.
-By invoking :cpp:func:`CompleteSimulationTask()<ib::mw::sync::ITimeSyncService::CompleteSimulationTask()>` VIB's simulation loop
+By invoking :cpp:func:`CompleteSimulationTask()<SilKit::Core::Orchestration::ITimeSyncService::CompleteSimulationTask()>` SILKIT's simulation loop
-(implemented in :cpp:func:`RunAsync<ib::mw::sync::ITimeSyncService::RunAsync()>`) will continue to the next time step.
+(implemented in :cpp:func:`RunAsync<SilKit::Core::Orchestration::ITimeSyncService::RunAsync()>`) will continue to the next time step.

 Changing simulation task duration
 """"""""""""""""""""""""""""""""""
-Within the VIB, :cpp:func:`SetPeriod()<ib::mw::sync::ITimeSyncService::SetPeriod()>` specifies the simulation time duration of each simulation task invocation.
+Within the SILKIT, :cpp:func:`SetPeriod()<SilKit::Core::Orchestration::ITimeSyncService::SetPeriod()>` specifies the simulation time duration of each simulation task invocation.
 It corresponds to the simulation time difference between each task execution.
-The simulation task duration can be changed at any time by calling :cpp:func:`SetPeriod()<ib::mw::sync::ITimeSyncService::SetPeriod()>`.
+The simulation task duration can be changed at any time by calling :cpp:func:`SetPeriod()<SilKit::Core::Orchestration::ITimeSyncService::SetPeriod()>`.
 When calling it within a simulation task, the duration of the current simulation task will already be affected by the call.

 API and Data Type Reference
 -------------------------------

-.. doxygenclass:: ib::mw::sync::ITimeSyncService
+.. doxygenclass:: SilKit::Core::Orchestration::ITimeSyncService
    :members:

 Usage Example
 --------------
-The following example is based on the ``IbCanDemo`` source code which is distributed with the VIB, and slightly abridged for clarity.
+The following example is based on the ``SilKitCanDemo`` source code which is distributed with the SILKIT, and slightly abridged for clarity.
 It demonstrates how to setup a life cycle service and register callbacks to monitor participant state changes.